Jorge Soler Player Props: Marlins vs. Giants

 Jorge Soler At The Plate

-- Soler has driven in a run in five games this season (35.7%), including one multiple-RBI game.
+- Soler has driven in a run in six games this year (40.0%), including two games with multiple runs batted in.

-- In five of 14 games this season, he has scored, including multiple runs once.
+- In six of 15 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.